rkluger68/cpycourse/docs/training/main-course/venvs-packages-installation.md

 If you don't want to install to the system Python (which is probably a good idea) you can isolate your app and its dependencies in a Python "virtual environment" or "venv".
-Virtual environments are installation directories that basically contain a Python installation layout that "links" to the system installation.
-In effect all the system Python installation stuff (standard library etc.) is retrieved from this installation while your app and its dependencies are installed into the `site-packages` directory of the virtual environment.
+Virtual environments are installation directories that basically contain a Python installation layout that links to the system installation.
+In effect all the system Python installation stuff (standard library etc.) is retrieved from this system installation while your application and its dependencies are installed into the `site-packages` directory of the virtual environment.

 A virtual env can simply be created with